 So there’s no more swiping?

 Instead of a quick swipe, chip cards will remain in the EMV reader for the entire length of the transaction.
-Customers who are unfamiliar with the new process may insert the card and then immediately try to remove it from the reader.
-Or they may forget that their card is in the reader and leave it behind.
-Be prepared for a potential jump in the number of cards left behind by customers.
+Customers who are unfamiliar with the new process may insert the card and then immediately try to remove it from the reader, or they may forget that their card is in the reader and leave it behind.
+Merchants should be prepared for a potential jump in the number of cards left behind by customers.

 How can I reduce the number of cards forgotten in the terminal?